-A mortgage is likely the largest loan you’ll ever take out in your life.
-You’ll be paying it for years, which makes a low interest rate can save you tens of thousands of dollars.
+A mortgage is one of the largest loans you’ll ever take out.
+Since, in most cases, you'll be paying it for decades, securing a low interest rate can save you tens of thousands of dollars.

 Comparing loan terms such as mortgage rates, fees and closing time are steps that every home buyer should take before settling on a lender.